Express Scripts: 2010-present

 In April 2012, Express Scripts completed a $29.1 billion acquisition of Medco Health Solutions.
 The Federal Trade Commission gave formal approval on April 2, 2012 after an anti-trust investigation.
 The acquisition positioned Express Scripts Holding Co. as the largest pharmacy benefit manager, filling 1.4 billion annual prescriptions.

 In 2017, Express Scripts launched Inside Rx, a partially owned subsidiary that provides discounts on medications for the uninsured and underinsured.
 In July 2017, Express Scripts purchased myMatrixx, a workers' compensation pharmacy benefits company based in Tampa, for $250 million.

 In October 2017, Express Scripts lost its biggest client, Anthem, which said it would not renew the PBM contract in 2019 and would instead use CVS Health.
 Anthem alleged in court filings that Express had overcharged it by $3 billion.
 Anthem said that it would launch its own competing PBM service, IngenioRx.
 The battle between the two companies in 2017 caused Express Scripts stock to drop by nearly a third.
 Express Scripts announced its acquisition of eviCore in October 2017.
 The $3.6 billion deal closed that December.
 In November 2017, Express Scripts announced it was divesting United BioSource Corp.
 (UBC), its pharmaceutical support business.
 UBC was sold to Avista Capital Partners.

 In March 2018, Cigna, which earlier was blocked by courts from being acquired by Anthem, announced a $67 billion deal to acquire Express Scripts.
 The Express Scripts acquisition would be the last major deal involving the country's largest PBMs.
 In 2017, CVS Health announced a merger with Aetna, completing in November 2018.
 The takeover of PBMs have drawn regulator resistance because of fears they foster an anti-competitive environment.
 Insurance companies have charged that the PBM model has contributed to high drug prices because PBMs take a commission on each transaction.

-Express Scripts has 30,000 employees worldwide.
-The company volunteers with local Blessings in a Backpack organizations.

-In December 2018, it was reported that Walmart and Express Scripts extended their network agreement to give Express Scripts' clients access to Walmart's prescription services.
+In December 2018, it was reported that Walmart and Express Scripts extended its network agreement to give Express Scripts' clients access to Walmart's prescription services.

 In December 2019, Express Scripts entered into a three-year partnership with Prime Therapeutics.

 In late 2020, Express Scripts and several subsidiaries were rebranded and reorganized into a distinct health services organization, Evernorth.
 Evernorth CEO Tim Wentworth retired at the end of 2021 and Cigna veteran executive Eric Palmer became Evernorth CEO starting in 2022.